akelm/YAMS/README.md

 - [ ] Total energy extracted from dipole from Green functions in section 9. in [Moroz2005](https://doi.org/10.1016/j.aop.2004.07.002)
 - [ ] x-axis label in plotting when one variable is dipole position
 - [ ] change base path explicitly to the one of yams/yams.py, regardless of from which directory it is opened
+- [ ] correct size of the results
+- [ ] key bindings for starting calculations